nvjob/alpha-flashing-text-simple/README.md

 ### Information
 There are two examples in the asset, for understanding the operation and settings.

+<strong>Features:</strong>
+- Shader for text.<br>
+- Shader for sprites.<br>
+- A script for a large number of texts with different settings.<br>
+- Settings for customizing effects.<br>
+- Good performance.

 -------------------------------------------------------------------

 **Authors:** #NVJOB Nicholas Veselov - [nvjob.github.io](https://nvjob.github.io)